 Credit reports show an overall picture of your financial situation, showing if you owe any money to creditors and how well you manage your repayments.
 This is then used to create your credit score.
 Having a higher credit score means that we will be more attractive to potential mortgage lenders, and we could have access to better rates.
 We have been carefully monitoring our credit reports and credit scores to make improvements where we can.
 Really simple changes like making sure you are on the electoral roll and making any minimum payments on time can make a massive difference.
 We have also used this as a chance to review our open credit accounts, like store cards and credit cards and close the ones that we don’t use including those that don’t have good rates, offers or benefits for us.

-*Please visit GOV.uk for more information on the Stamp Duty changes after 1st July 2021.
+Please visit GOV.uk for more information on Stamp Duty.